 Even if your someone does not have epilepsy as a child, they can develop it as they get older.

 Many parents don’t know what to do when their child has a seizure and panic.
-Being prepared will help keep your child safe and prevent wasting time.
+Being prepared will help keep your child safe and prevent wasting time wondering what to do.

 Here are 5 things to do when your someone has a seizure:

-- Lay the individual on their side or stomach.
-This will help prevent choking on saliva.
+- Lay the individual on their side or stomach in an open area.
+This will help prevent choking on saliva or vomit.
+Additionally, it will keep the child from falling over or hitting anything.

 - Do not hold the individual down.
 Holding someone still while they are having a seizure will not stop the shaking.
 In fact, it can cause further harm.